Vieille Charité - poorhouse converted into museums

 vielle 05Basically, the poorhouses were mainly used by older people who could no longer support themselves.
 They were given a place to live and daily meals there.
 Poorhouses used to be part of the cityscape and only took in impoverished residents from their own city.
 Almost every village had its own poorhouse.
 Foreigners were not given this old-age provision.
 In contrast to workhouses, poorhouses were generally not closed institutions and admission was - at least formally - voluntary.

 Poorhouses were generally financed by donations from wealthy citizens and by grants from the city and church.
 In rural areas, care for the poor was also partly paid for from the common good (common land).
 If you walk through the cities today, you will find numerous homeless people who are only occasionally given a bed to sleep in.
-So you can certainly ask yourself whether modern states should call themselves welfare states.
+So, you can certainly ask yourself whether modern states should call themselves welfare states.
 Or rather, only industry, capital and profit counts.
 People are often left behind.

 Run-down and neglected - demolition threatened

 vielle 2As the housing of the poor became less and less acceptable to the citizens, the number of residents gradually decreased and in 1781 there were only 250 poor people.
-Could the number of poor people have decreased?
+Could the number of poor people has decreased?
 Hardly.
 At the end of the 19th century, the building complex gradually lost its purpose and in the 1950s it was on the verge of being demolished because it was only inhabited by very poor residents who vegetated in the rooms under miserable conditions.

 Numerous acts of looting and vandalism contributed to the decay of the building.
 In the 1940s and 1950s, almost 150 families lived there in precarious conditions; around thirty sisters lived in the same house to care for the poor.
 After the Second World War, the building was used to house victims of German destruction.
 The chapel and hospice were then classified as a historical monument by decree of January 29, 1951.
 After being occupied for several years, the complex was evacuated in 1962 due to its state of disrepair and only underwent a complete restoration in recent years.
 Concerts and exhibitions have been held in the building since 1985.
 The entire building complex underwent extensive renovation in the 1960s to 1980s and is now one of the many cultural institutions in the city of Marseille.